Intro

 On average, contact lenses cost $12,000 over a lifetime.* Your personal cost will vary.

-Because EVO ICL is a long term solution, your procedure costs are generally fixed to a one-time fee.
-When you compare with the long-term costs of contact lenses, EVO ICL typically pays for itself.
+Because EVO ICL lenses are a long-term solution, your procedure costs are generally fixed to a one-time fee.
+When you compare with the long-term costs of contact lenses, the EVO ICL procedure typically pays for itself.

 *Popular daily disposable contacts, on average, cost about $600 a year.
 So over 20 years, a patient will spend $12,000 on contact lenses.